-I've run in a lot of trainers.
+I've run in a lot of sneakers.
 With full support to no support, my feet have seen and felt a variety of shoes that have both helped my running and ruined it.
-Given that I've grown up with a father who does Ironman Triathlons for fun (look it up—yes, he's mad), I've always felt clued up when it comes to trainers.
+Given that I've grown up with a father who does Ironman Triathlons for fun, I've always felt clued up when it comes to sneakers.
 I know not to step out for a run in my weekend Vans, and I also know it's better to have a pair for the gym and a pair for pacing.
 But finding The Ones (aka the shoes you're going to commit to running 26.2 miles in) can be a tricky task.

 I decided to turn to the person who helped me find my marathon shoes, Rebecca Gentry.
-Mine are the Nike Zoom Pegasus 33, if you're curious.
-Gentry is not only a Nike run coach but a personal trainer and all-around lover of running.
-She's literally never not running, so she knows a thing or two about trainers.
+Mine are the Nike Zoom Pegasus 33 ($130) if you're curious.
+Gentry is not only a Nike running coach but a personal trainer and an all-around lover of running.
+She's literally never not running, so she knows a thing or two about sneakers.
 The first thing we did when I found my trainers was have my gait tested.

-This cushioning is also helping to protect my right foot from injury.
+The cushioning is also helping to protect my right foot from injury.
 As I mentioned before, I tend to roll my foot inwards (due to a tendon injury) and having my gait tested highlighted this.
-Becs recommends visiting an expert like Christian Poole at The Running Lab or Emma Kirk at ProFeet if you're concerned about injury and want your feet checked out.
+Becs recommends visiting an expert if you're concerned about injury and want your feet checked out.

-I'll fill you in on a little secret: I was actually supposed to run the London Marathon in 2017, but because I didn't prep properly and went full speed ahead into my training without thinking it through, I got injured.
+I'll fill you in on a little secret: I was actually supposed to run the London Marathon before, but because I didn't prep properly and went full speed ahead into my training without thinking it through, I got injured.
 And you know what?
 I'm glad I did.
-Because now I'm doing it properly.
-I started my journey with a full body MOT (£120) at Ten Health & Fitness with Ant Brightwell, the physiotherapy manager.
+Because the next time around, I did it properly.
+I started my journey with a full body MOT.